 With these in mind, in this paper we propose a new approach to multicast topology discovery.
 It is based on introducing a novel fan-out decrement mechanism to IP multicast service, which is analogous to the time-to-live (TTL), or hop count, decrement mechanism currently supported in IP.
-As discussed in the sequel, the proposed scheme achieves all of the desirable characteristics posed above but only for the case where multicast service is based on shared tree, e.g. core based trees (CBT) [17,18], versus source tree routing.
-Additionally, we propose both concepts and practical issues for local resource and topology discovery which enable further 'scalability' for large scale multicast applications.
+As discussed in the sequel, the proposed scheme achieves all of the desirable characteristics posed above but only for the case where multicast service is based on shared tree, e.g., Core Based Trees(CBT) [17], [18], versus source tree routing.